LeHanhcs/MapArt_animation/README.md

 Introduction
 ---
 This resposity is the official implementation of our method MAViNet.
 This paper has been published on ACM Transactions on Multimedia Computing, Communications, and Applications. <br>
-Unlike the realm of transferring oil painting style, our MAViNet solves the problems of transferring map art styles to video.
+Unlike the realm of oil painting style transfer, our MAViNet solves the problems of transferring map art styles to video.
+Map art is the modern art of pencil drawing by the British artist [Ed Fairburn](https://edfairburn.com/).
 ![teaser_git](https://github.com/LeHanhcs/MapArt_animation/assets/37010753/dc71667a-1804-4bfc-bbfe-619ac334cb7e)